-Successful completion of the Engineering program of study will fulfill requirements of the Business and Industry or STEM endorsement if the math and science requirements are met.
+Successful completion of the Engineering program of study will fulfill requirements of the Business and Industry or STEM endorsement if the math and science requirements are me.
+7

 H09878 INTRODUCTION TO ENGINEERING DESIGN (PLTW) GPA Level: Honors Grade Level: 9-12 Service ID: N1303742 (1 cr.)
-Prereguisites: None
+Prerequisites: None